joeb000/mock-dao-hack/README.md

 You should be able to copy and paste this straight into your geth console to deploy the contract.
 Once it is mined you'll see a log message confirming that the contract mined correctly.
 The contract javascript var is its name (`dumbDAO`).
 Deploy both contracts (doesn't really matter what order).

 Once they are both deployed, lets set a few things up before executing the exploit...
+Optional: run the event listener javascript file - sometimes its helpful to have feedback on the javascript console about which events are runnning:

+        loadScript('/Path/to/your/ws/mock-dao-hack/events.js');

 First, buy some DAO tokens as an innocent investor (adjust `eth.accounts[0]` as necessary).

     //buy 100 ether worth of DAO tokens